 When Jesus says, "Get behind me, Satan!"
 I believe he means it.
 Now, Peter isn't actually Satan, and he wasn't possessed by the devil, but his thinking was influenced by Satan.
 He was believing a lie.
 He thought that the Messiah couldn't die.
 He didn't realize the Messiah was also the suffering servant of Isaiah 53.
 He didn't realize that Jesus didn't come in power, but in humility and weakness, to die for our sins.
-Jesus could not be tempted to forgo his mission to die as a ransom.
+Satan wanted to tempt Jesus with an easy way out.
+He does that with us, tempting us not to carry our crosses and do what is hard.
+But Jesus could not be tempted to forgo his mission to die as a ransom.

 Last week, I talked about how Jesus was tempted in the garden of Gethsemane (Matt.
 26:36-46).
 I won't repeat all that I said last week, but the temptation again was not due to an evil desire within Jesus.
 The issue was that Jesus had always had unbroken fellowship with the Father.
 Now, as the time of the crucifixion came, Jesus knew that that unbroken fellowship would be strained.
 Jesus would face the wrath of God poured out against sin.
-So the temptation was not towards something bad within Jesus, but something good-a desire to feel the Father's love.
+So, the temptation was not towards something bad within Jesus, but something good-a desire to feel the Father's love.
 Yet Jesus obeyed, even under duress.
 And he got through the temptation by praying.